-To tailor the customizable files in Figure 8 use the following instructions to create a local modification for them.
+To make permanent changes to the customizable files listed in Figure 8 use the following instructions to create a local modification for them.

 - 1 Log on to MAINT, if you are not already logged on to it. - 2 Create and apply the local modification a Run the LOCALMOD command to create the local modification for a customizable file.